 For permanent total disability, the income benefit is in the form of monthly pension, equal to 115% of SSS' BMP for old age (but with the guaranteed minimum at P2,000) for private-sector employees, and 120% of GSIS' BMP for old age for public-sector employees.
 This is provided for as long as the injured employee lives, plus 10% for each of his five dependent children, beginning with the youngest and without substitution.
-A supplemental allowance of P575 per month is also given to SSS members.
+A carer's allowance of P1,000 per month is also given to SSS and GSIS members.